-As a result of an actuarial assessment performed by DTF, the portion of long service leave taken as leave has remained the same at 42%, and the average factor for the calculation of employer superannuation cost on-cost has increased to 10.6% (10.1%).
+As a result of an actuarial assessment performed by DTF, the proportion of long service leave taken as leave has increased to 43% (2022: 42%), and the average factor for the calculation of employer superannuation cost on-cost has increased to 11.1% (2022: 10.6%).
 These rates are used in the employment on-cost calculation.
 The net financial effect of the changes in the current financial year is immaterial.